Skip to content

 How to Practice Yoga on IDY:

 Taking part in International Day of Yoga may be a fulfilling experience, regardless of your level of expertise.
 You can either take part in an open-to-all all yoga class organized by the government or by several NGOs like the Art of Living or Choose a yoga class or teacher that you connect with first, then experiment with several yoga methods to see which ones work best for your body and mind.
-Assign a specific area and time for your practice, and go into it with an open heart and mind.
+Set a specific time for your practice, and go for it.
 Keep in mind that yoga is about progress rather than perfection, so as you set out on this path of self-discovery, treat yourself with kindness and patience.

 Conclusion:

-Let's embrace this age-old practice as a means of achieving holistic well-being and self-realization on this International Day of Yoga.
-Beyond its health advantages, yoga provides us with a significant chance to connect with others and ourselves, promoting harmony and oneness in a society when division is becoming the norm.
+On this International Day of Yoga, we should accept this ancient practice as our key to total well-life being and self-realization.
+Apart from its health benefits, yoga gives us a great opportunity for socializing and connection with others but also our own selves, restoring peace and harmony in a society, where separation becomes the rule.
 Let's pledge to include yoga into our daily routines and share its message of compassion and peace with everyone.
 Let us connect in the spirit of yoga as we breathe and stretch together, And spread the message of “sangachhadhwam” (Let’s Move Together) and “Vasudhaiva Kutumbakam” (the whole world is one family).

 4 Ayurvedic Moisturizing Solutions for Glowing Skin